CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Lighter_Fuels.md

 # Lighter Fuels

-The `LighterFuels` package can be used to add/remove II Engineer's Lighter Fuels.
+The `LighterFuels` package can be used to modify the Immersive Intelligence Engineer's Lighter Fuels.

 ## Importing the Package